ramirezmj/NerdManagementApp/README.md

 # NerdManagementApp
-App to check Course data from the users
+Android app to check Course data from the users